swekizer/Direct-Git-Sync/README.md

 # Direct Git Sync

-Sync your Obsidian vault directly with a private GitHub repository on desktop and mobile.
+Sync your Obsidian vault directly with a GitHub repository on desktop and mobile.

 End to end: open Settings, add your repository URL and token, save, and sync.